This 2016 US/Italy article was written from a perspective of regenerative bioengineering:

 Current state of the art in the field of developmental bioelectricity is that it is known, at the cellular level, how resting potentials are transduced into downstream gene cascades, as well as which transcriptional and epigenetic targets are sensitive to change in developmental bioelectrical signals.
 What is largely missing however is a quantitative understanding of how global dynamics of bioelectric circuits make decisions that orchestrate large numbers of individual cells, spread out over considerable anatomical distances, towards specific pattern outcomes.”

 Regenerative research is gathering evidence for goal-directed memory and learning that doesn’t meet current definitions.
 For example:

-The reviewers compared their findings to several existing research and real-world-operations domains.
-Other models may also benefit from the concepts of:
+These reviewers compared their findings to several existing research and real-world-operations domains.
+Other models may also benefit from concepts of:

 “Quantitative, predictive, mechanistic understanding of goal-directed morphogenesis.”

 https://royalsocietypublishing.org/doi/full/10.1098/rsif.2016.0555 “Top-down models in biology: explanation and control of complex living systems above the molecular level”

 I came across this article as a result of its citation in The Body Electric blog post.

 “Levin drops a hint that there are photo-sensitive drugs that can control ion gates that can be used to translate a projected geometric image into a pattern of membrane potentials.
 He argues that the patterns encode ‘blueprints’ rather than a ‘construction manual’ based on the fact that the program is adaptive in the face of physical barriers and disruptions.”